How to Find the “Sweet Spot” for Your Life Coach Prices That Will Skyrocket Your Income

 Life coach prices

-Your life coaching fees don’t just dictate how much you earn.
-They’re also an indicator of how much you view your services to be worth.
+Your life coach prices don’t just dictate how much you earn; they’re also an indicator of how much you view your services to be worth.

-In other words, your clients – existing and potential – are likely basing the caliber of your service on your life coaching fee structure.
+In other words, your existing and potential clients are likely basing the caliber of your services on your fee structure.

 How Much Do You Want to Earn?